adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 Step 3.
 Create a database user called `newwikiadmin` and select a password:
 `CREATE USER 'newwikiadmin'@'localhost' IDENTIFIED BY 'newpassword';`

 Step 4.
-Grant `sysadmin` full database access:
+Grant `newwikiadmin` full access to the `newwiki` database:
 `GRANT ALL PRIVILEGES ON newwiki.* TO 'newwikiadmin'@'localhost' IDENTIFIED BY 'newpassword' WITH GRANT OPTION;`

 Step 5.
 Next, you'll need to grant your `newwikiadmin` database user access to the `user`, `user_properties`, and `actor` tables.